It’s Never Too Early (or Too Late) to Budget for Christmas

 1. Make a list of expenses.

 Generate a list of all the extras you anticipate coming up in the next few months.
-This could be family gifts, friend gifts, new clothes, Christmas cards, decorations, special activities, etc.
+This could be family gifts, friend gifts, new clothes, Christmas cards, decorations, special Christmas activities, etc.

 Go through your list and prioritize the different expenses you foresee this holiday season.
 What’s really important and what’s a nice-to-have-but-not-necessary-to-life?

 For instance, I stopped sending Christmas cards years ago and am pleased to report that I’m less stressed and $200 richer every year.
+While we loved the novelty of making a Beef Wellington last Christmas, it probably won’t make the cut in future.

 3. Decide on an amount to budget.